hayageek/jquery-lazy-script/README.md

 ###Lazy Types
 Lazy types are: scroll, visible, click, hover, delay

-####With lazy type :scroll
+###With lazy type :scroll
-Scripts are loaded when the window is scrolled.
+scripts are loaded when the window is scrolled.
----
 ````javascript
     var options = {
         type: "scroll",